 Who are these visionary Greats who have sacrificed their comforts and livelihood to define a society?
 Apart from ancient religious leaders and some past leaders in history, the Greats in modern times have names like Mahatma Gandhi (1869 – 1948), Martin Luther King Jr. (1929 – 1968) and Nelson Mandela (1918 - 2013).
 These leaders have transformed their societies and the world beyond by pursuing courageous non-violent methods to get things done.
 In the process they saved many lives from being drawn into and devoured by conflicts.
 It is important that a society looks back to them again and again to get inspired during times of conflicts and crises.

 Should Survival of the Fittest define social order?
-The answer is definitely no. This negative answer implies that as a distinct species separate from other creatures, humans need to pursue a rational social policy of survival.
+The answer is definitely no - echoing with Leo Tolstoy (1828 – 1910) who once said . . . this way of life is incompatible with the much more natural law of love . . .
+Further, this answer implies that as a distinct species separate from other creatures, humans need to pursue a rational social policy of survival.
 The survival of other creatures revolves around food and mating pursuits – once availed of these things, they become satisfied.
 Humans, on the other hand are hardly satisfied – they want more and more of everything.
 If Survival of the Fittest principle governs a human society then it will unleash the insatiable human desire to amass wealth and power at any cost.
 The drive will end up trampling one another, breaking law-and-order and enhancing conflicts and mistrusts to disastrous consequences.

 Here is an anecdote to ponder:

 The disciple asked, “Please sir could you tell me whether the fundamental human social order is founded upon a just system.”